dreadwrr/spotifyPopups/README.md

 <br>

-download my powershell script and ahk file and put in the same directory of your choosing. open spotifyPopups.ps1 and edit your working directory open volumechange.ahk and edit your working directory
+download my powershell script and ahk file and put in the same directory of your choosing. <br>
-<br><br>
+open spotifyPopups.ps1 and edit your working directory <br>
+open volumechange.ahk and edit your working directory <br>
+<br><br><br>
 Run my script in powershell

 ./stopifyPopups.ps1